bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 ### Step 1.4: A short detour on variables and loops

 You have now run three commands for one sample.
 Those three commands contain the sample name in seven separate places.
-Running them nine more times by hand, editing all seven each time, is exactly the kind of task where people make silent mistakes.
-Instead you will write a script.
+Running them nine more times by hand, editing all seven each time, is an opportunity to introduce mistakes.
+Instead, we will write a script.

 > **Variables in bash**
 >